cloudmesh-community/book/chapters/in/git/github.md

 Naturally if you happen to want to use other editors you can configure them by specifying the command that starts them up.
 You will also need to decide if you want to push branches individually or all branches at the same time.
-It will be up to you to make what whill work for you best.
+It will be up to you to make what will work for you best.
 We found that the following seems to work best:

     git config --global push.default matching